microsoft/onnxruntime/docs/tutorials/web/ep-webgpu.md

      const session = await ort.InferenceSession.create(modelPath, { ..., executionProviders: ['webgpu'] });
      ```

-It is also recommended to install the latest nightly build version of ONNX Runtime Web (onnxruntime-web@dev) to get the latest features and bug fixes.
+You might also consider installing the latest nightly build version of ONNX Runtime Web (onnxruntime-web@dev) to benefit from the latest features and improvments.

 ## WebGPU EP features

 ONNX Runtime Web offers the following features which may be helpful to use with WebGPU EP:

-### Free dimension override
+### Free dimension overrides

 ONNX models may have some dimensions as free dimensions, which means that the model can accept inputs of any size in that dimension.
 For example, an image model may define its input shape as `[batch, 3, height, width]`, which means that the model can accept any numbers of images of any size, as long as the number of channels is 3.
 However, if your application always uses images of a specific size, you can override the free dimensions to a specific size, which can be helpful to optimize the performance of the model.
 For example, if your web app always use a single image of 224x224, you can override the free dimensions to `[1, 3, 224, 224]` by specifying the following config in your session options: